The Cordillera Huayhuash Trek

 Visitors are also treated to pleasant natural hot springs about halfway through the route.
 Wildlife to spot on the trek includes the condor and more than 60 other species of birds, as well as the vicuña (a wild relative of the alpaca) and vizcacha (a type of chinchilla resembling a rabbit).
 All of this combines to create a setting which can only be described as utterly sublime.

-If you do decide, against our advice, to do this trek without purchasing a guided tour, it is essential to hire pack animals such as a mules or donkeys to carry the large amount of food and supplies needed for such a long trek.
+If you do decide, against our advice, to do this trek without purchasing a guided tour, it is essential to hire pack animals such as mules or donkeys to carry a large amount of food and supplies that are needed for such a long trek.
 Hiring pack animals can be arranged while in Huaraz.